stat133-sp19/hw-stat133-zziying/workout02/README.md

 + *Timeline Graph*: Visualize three kinds of savings-investing modes:
 1. future value of initial amount
-2. future value of initial amuont with annuity
+2. future value of initial amount with annuity
 3. future value of initial amount with growing annuity

 + *Table* : compute annual balance of each modality.